jcoronel25/search-suggest/README.md

     macOS and Linux:    source activate rec

     ```
-    * This line will run jupyter lab on your machine making it available on port 8888.
+    * For Part 1, this line will run jupyter lab on your machine making it available on port 8888.
     ```text
     jupyter-lab Collaborative_Filtering_Part_1.ipynb
+    ```
+    * For Part 2, this line will run jupyter lab on your machine making it available on port 8888.
+    ```text
+    jupyter-lab Wide-Deep-Lasso.ipynb
     ```